CyberAgentGameEntertainment/AirSticker/README.md

 2. CyDecalProjector

 ### 3.1 CyDecalSystem
-To use CyDecal, you must always install one game object with this component affixed.
+To use CyDecal, you must always install one game object with this component attach.

 <p align="center">
 <img width="80%" src="Documentation/fig-013.png" alt="CyDecalSystem"><br>